Alcaraz vs. Djokovic - a quarter-final for history

 The young Spaniard has taken the tennis world by storm and has already won four Grand Slam titles on three different surfaces at the age of just 21 - very much in the style of his compatriot Rafael Nadal.
 And the comparison with his long-time rival is by no means overstated for Djokovic.
 "In terms of the intensity and his energy on the court, it reminds me of my matches against Nadal," enthuses the most successful player in history.
 "It's great to see him play.
 It's a little less great to have to play against him."

-Since winning the Olympic final, Djokovic leads the head-to-head meetings 4:3 again, but Alcaraz has put him in his place in two finals at Wimbledon, where Djokovic had previously been unbeaten for an incredible six years.
+Since winning the Olympic final, Djokovic has once again taken a 4:3 lead in head-to-head meetings, but Alcaraz has put him in his place in two finals at Wimbledon, where Djokovic had previously been unbeaten for an incredible six years.
 Both will of course be playing for further historic records in Melbourne this year.

 25th title or career Grand Slam